 Phi Mu Alpha Sinfonia Music Fraternity for Men

 The Theta Tau Chapter of Phi Mu Alpha Sinfonia Music Fraternity for Men was founded on the Austin Peay State University campus on May 23, 1959.
 Phi Mu Alpha is the oldest fraternity on campus.
-Dr. Thomas King, MMC 322, serves not only as Theta Tau's faculty advisor, and also as the Deputy Province Governor.
-Dr. Chris Vivio, MMC 221, is also a faculty advisor for this fraternity.
+Professor David Steinquest is the faculty advisor for this fraternity.

 The Objectives of this fraternity: